Bachelor of Laws: Journals

 AGIS Plus Text

 AGIS (Attorney Generals Information Service) is the leading legal journals database in Australia.
-It is an index of Australian and New Zealand legal journals articles from 1975 to the present.
-It contains records of articles published on all aspects of law.
+It contains articles published on all aspects of law.
+Most articles include the full text.
+If the full text is not available click the 'check for full text' option to locate it.
 AGIS allows the user to search across hundreds of different journals and locate articles in a number of ways including by:

 • Author